ethereum/EIPs/EIPS/eip-1.md

 #### World Wide Web Consortium (W3C)

-Links to a W3C "Recommendation" status specification may be included using normal markdown syntax, such as:
+Links to a W3C "Recommendation" status specification may be included using normal markdown syntax, where the content of the link is the title of the specification.
+For example, the following link would be allowed:

 ```markdown
 [W3C Secure Context](https://www.w3.org/TR/secure-contexts/)